Human.Kind

 Scholars who study human emotions define awe as ‘the feeling of being in the presence of something vast that transcends your current understanding of the world’.
 And these experiences promote a greater sense of well-being and connection with humanity.

-Dacher Keltner, Professor of Psychology, founding director of the Greater Good Science Center, and my current research-crush, champions how we can find awe in everyday experiences.
-Like the moral beauty of kind humans, or the collective effervescence of community momentum.
+Dacher Keltner, Professor of Psychology, founding director of the Greater Good Science Center, champions how we can find awe in everyday experiences.
+Like moral beauty, or the collective effervescence of big group energy.

 Awe breaks down our sense of separateness and helps us place the stresses of life within larger contexts.
 In psychological terms, feeling small in relation to something vast is known as ‘self-diminishment’.
 And it’s been shown to have enormously beneficial effects.